 - Because most forex products are extremely leveraged, even little market movements will have a giant impact

 - Risk management systems like stop loss orders, can solely offer you restricted protection by capping your losses.
 You will need to pay a premium worth to ensure your stop loss order

-Below are risks that you may come across when dealing with forex trading brokers:
+Below are risks that you may come across when dealing with South African Forex trading brokers: